JeffersGlass/hugo-site/content/post/playing-with-pythons-jit/github_post.md

 ---

 So, how much shorter is "short enough to be worth it?"
 Should we be weighting the instructions also by their prevalence?
+Probably some experimentation is needed.

-I tried a few arbrirary testing points.
-All speedups are from the geometric mean of `pyperformance`, two local runs and one Brandt kindly ran on the benchrunner system:
+I tried a couple arbitrary testing points - two local runs using pyperformance and one Brandt kindly ran on the benchrunner system.
+All are compared against main-with-jit.

-`PYTHON_UOPS=1 ./python -m pyperformance run --inherit-environ PYTHON_UOPS -o out.json`

 ---